wala93/reading-notes-301/README.md

 # reading-notes-301
-## this site will enclude my reading summerirs for the 301 level
+## this site will enclude my reading summerirs for this course
 >my **reading-notes** pages :smile: